 There are a few ways you can make your dollar stretch further with toddler toys:

-Also, don't be afraid to go with fewer toys and more household items, outdoor things, and daily life entertainment.
+Also, don't be afraid to go with fewer toys and more household items, outdoor activities, and daily life entertainment.

 Common Problems with Toddler Products